TowardsIkhlaas/simply_qibla/.github/CONTRIBUTING.md

 - **Add documentation.** Document your changes with code doc comments or in existing guides.

-- **Update the CHANGELOG** for all enhancements and bug fixes.
-Include the corresponding issue number if one exists, and your GitHub username. (example: "- Fixed crash in map page. #123 @ahmd-sh")

 - **Use the repo's default branch.** Branch from and [submit your pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) to the repo's default branch.
 Usually this is `main`, but it could be `dev`, `develop`, or `master`.

 - **[Resolve any merge conflicts](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/resolving-a-merge-conflict-on-github)** that occur.